Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Introduction

-The pandemic lockdown of 2020 has further increased the need for timely, high frequency nowcasts of economic activity.
-And the increasing availability of a variety of high frequency (i.e. monthly, weekly or daily) and quickly released data (i.e. some variables are released almost instantly) presents rich opportunities for the mixed frequency modeller.
-However, the pandemic also poses challenges to the conventional, linear, MF-VAR.
-During the pandemic, we have seen values of variables that are far from the range of past values.
-Linear time series econometric methods seek to find patterns in past data.
-If current data is very different, using such patterns and linearly extrapolating them may be highly questionable.
 This has led researchers to try to develop new VAR frameworks for nowcasting during the pandemic.
 For instance, \cite{SSnew} find that the model developed in \cite{SS} nowcasts poorly, but that if they estimate their MF-VAR using data through 2019 and then produce conditional forecasts for the first half of 2020, improvements were obtained.
 In essence, the extreme data in the first half of 2020 caused estimates of the full sample MF-VAR coefficients to change in a manner which led to poor forecasts. \cite{LenzaPrimiceri} propose an alternative VAR-based approach which allows the error covariance matrix to have a mixture distribution.
 In essence, the pandemic is treated as a large variance shock and pandemic observations are, thus, drastically downweighted in the model estimation.
-They conclude "Our results show that the ad-hoc strategy of dropping these observations may be acceptable for the purpose of parameter estimation.
+They conclude: "Our results show that the ad-hoc strategy of dropping these observations may be acceptable for the purpose of parameter estimation.
 However, disregarding these recent data is inappropriate for forecasting the future evolution of the economy, because it vastly underestimates uncertainty."
 Thus, although \cite{SSnew} and \cite{LenzaPrimiceri} adopt very different approaches, they end up with similar advice: discard the pandemic observations when estimating the model.